 Raft the whitewater of the Rio Savegre

 Explore the beaches and wildlife of Manuel Antonio National Park

 This morning you're off to Arenal.
 You'll be picked up and join some others on a pooled tour to Sarchi, the local hot spot known throughout Costa Rica for its beautiful and intricate handiwork.
 The area is also well known for its colorful and decorative oxcarts made here for decades!
-After a stop here, you will continue on to Arenal and finish the day with a stop at The Springs resort hot spring with dinner.
+After a stop here, you will continue on to Arenal and finish the day with a stop at Baldi Hot Springs with dinner.
 Take a dip in the varied temperature thermal pools and relax as you unwind from first day of Costa Rica travel!

 Dormant for centuries, Arenal Volcano exploded in a massive eruption of molten lava and ash in 1968.
 Since that time, it has continued to belch great clouds of ash and occasional lava.
 It is now one of the world's most active volcanoes and volcanologists from all over the world come here to study this tropical volcano.
 Today you visit Costa Rica's celebrated Arenal Volcano National Parkl.
 As you move through the forest, watch out for howler monkeys, bright tropical toucans, and listen to the rumbling sounds of the distant volcano.
 With a bit of luck, you may see the endangered resplendent quetzal bird as well.
 Enjoy the rest of the afternoon and evening free in the area!
 A variety of optional excursions are available in this area.
 You can go mountain biking, fishing, horseback riding, ziplining, ride a rainforest tram or even take a hike on the miles of trails in the area.